christiangh/borja-zanon-website/README.md

 AngularJS, jQuery, Bootstrap and SASS.

 ## Requirements to run the app
-For running the app we need to have Node and NPM installed in order to get all the dependencies.
+For running the app we need to have NodeJS and NPM installed in our machine in order to get all the dependencies.